mmn80/feed-reader/src/FeedReader/DB_info.md

 and abort themselves in case of conflict.

 Read queries target a specific version, `TID <= tid`, and are not blocked by writes.
-Nevertheless, actual file access is under lock.
+Data access is under lock, but the cache will speed things up.

 See: https://en.wikipedia.org/wiki/Multiversion_concurrency_control